ehulinsky/AnalogChess/README.md

  ## Code
  To run the code you will need to install Python and the PyGame library, and then run the latest .py file because I can't be bothered to actually use version control.

- __Warning: This code is fucking awful.__

-Do not expect the code to be stable under any modifications, but you can try if you want I guess.
-Also there are barely any comments sorry.
-I am in Electrical Engineering and I like writing shitty code to piss off my Computer Science friends.